Process Map and Flow Chart Symbols require particular symbols. See what’s needed in order to draw a process map.

 Connectors:

-In order to draw many flow lines crossing each other and making the process map messy, connectors are used to show that one point connects with another.
-Connectors provide easy reference in the process map.
+In order to draw many flow lines crossing each other and making the process map messy, Connectors are used to show that one point connects with another.
+Connectors provide an easy reference in the process map.

-It serves as a connector to connect the process on the other page
+It serves as a bridge to connect the process to the other page

 Sub-routine: